GeorgePopp/aoc2024/docs/notes.md

 My solution used CatesianCoordinates to search for the correct strings.
 It isn't a very elegant solution but it works.
 Becuase of this, I actually found the second part easier.

 A fancier solution would have involved flipping / rotating / reflecting the array, but wasn't worth the headaches.

+# Day 05

+For part 1 I was tempted to break the loop once an error was found for speed.

+For part 2 I wrote some functions to change values inplace `correct_with_rule!()` and `correct_order!()`, I'm quite happy with these as they don't do any stack allocations so are reasonably fast - the heap variables may even get compiled away.